-

 Dealing with Conflict Wisely as a Christian

 Every relationship known to mankind has the potential for conflict.
+The reason for that is because conflict ultimately comes from the heart of each individual.
 Thank Adam and Eve for that.
 Granted, some conflicts can be minor, but sadly, some also can be major.
 The pressing issue in relationships is not if there is conflict, but rather how to deal with it so that only minor conflicts remain.
 Whether we are helping a friend, helping ourselves, or teaching a small group at church—we need to know how to deal with conflict and help others through it.
 Scripture gives important instruction on dealing with conflict, and there are a variety of applications from the text.
 For example, one of the best verses on dealing with conflict is Proverbs 15:1, “A soft answer turns away wrath, but a harsh word stirs up anger.”
-Speaking with kindness is essential to avoid escalating conflict.
-There are so many high-powered conflicts that could have been avoiding if both parties would…
+Speaking with kindness is essential to avoid escalating conflict.…

 Supporting Others in Times of Tragedy: Practical Guidelines for Helping Others